Double Duty: A Medical Tale

 "Y'know, for a guy who likes his Uvena whiskey, he sure can't handle much else," commented Greywolf.

-"His physiology is different from ours, but Twi'leks can process alcohol just like us.
+"His physiology is different from ours, but Twi'leks can process alcohol like humans.
 I think he's just highly allergic to the contaminants in the drink.
 He should stick to that Uvena stuff, or maybe vodka, which has almost no contaminants," mused Mynock, the local Xenobiology expert.

 "You're probably right.
-His lekku do seem swollen...," added Greywolf, gently inspecting Faus'tus' head appendages.
+His lekku do seem swollen..." added Greywolf, inspecting Faus'tus' head appendages.

 "Mynock?
 I'm really worried.
 Is he going to be all right?"
 Rus'ti asked.
 "I told Mixer not to serve him that Ion Sucker...
 I feel just awful about all this."

 "Don't worry, Roo.
 He's going to be just fine," said a calm voice.

 Rus'ti's receptors intensified into a warm, amber light, as she turned to face her friend.
 "Guardian, I'm so glad you're here," she beamed at him.